 Table of Contents

 Qiyida X99‑D4 is a neat white mATX motherboard for LGA2011‑3 that first appeared for sale in 2023.
-Despite some shortcomings, the model proved successful and established itself in the budget segment.
+Despite some shortcomings, the model proved successful and became a go-to option for budget builders.
 A later revision added support for TPM 2.0 modules.

 X99‑D4 is one of the most common names among Chinese boards; many different models carry it.
 Carefully check the specifications and appearance of the specific board.